Oops!... I Did It Again (song): Legacy and covers

-In 2013, it was reported that "Oops!...
+In 2013, the song appeared as a lip sync song on the fourth episode of the 5th season of RuPaul's Drag Race ("Black Swan: Why It Gotta Be Black?"), where contestants Honey Mahogany and Vivienne Pinay had to perform it to stay in the competition; notoriously, the episode marked the show's first ever double elimination as RuPaul declared neither queen "showed me the fire it takes to stay".
+That same year, it was reported that "Oops!...
 I Did It Again" and "...Baby One More Time" has been used by the British Navy to scare off pirates near Somalia.
 "Oops!...
 I Did It Again" is referenced in the lyrics of Peeping Tom's 2006 single "Mojo" and Fall Out Boy's 2017 single "Young and Menace".

 Anne Marie referenced the song on the chorus of her single "2002".
 Miley Cyrus' "Mother's Daughter" music video pays homage to the red latex suit Spears wore in the "Oops!...
 I Did It Again" music video.

-In 2015, Postmodern Jukebox covered the song in the jazz style of Marilyn Monroe, with Haley Reinhart singing lead.
-The video has amassed more than 200 million views as of June 2020.
+In 2015, Postmodern Jukebox covered the song in the jazz style of Marilyn Monroe for their album Swipe Right for Vintage, with Haley Reinhart singing lead.
+Its music video has amassed more than 36 million views on YouTube as of September 2023.

 In the Tesco's British and Irish Christmas adverts for 2020, it uses the song as part of its "No Naughty List" campaign.

+In 2024, Sabrina Carpenter used an audio sample in her medley on her night at 2024 MTV Video Music Awards.
+The song was also covered in 2024 by American actress Ashley Park in Netflix' series Emily in Paris' fourth season.

+The trailers and promotional spots for the Universal Pictures/Blumhouse 2025 film M3GAN 2.0 use this song.